KSP-KOS/KOS/doc/source/general/telnet.rst

    (For example, if you identify as XTERM, you will be sent the XTERM escape code pattern ESC [ 8 ; *height* ; *width* t, which is the XTERM escape code for setting the terminal size.)
-This is because the telnet protocol was never written to accomodate the concept of server-iniated resizes.
+This is because the telnet protocol was never written to accommodate the concept of server-initiated resizes.

 Making a telnet client from scratch that actually follows protocol may be a complex enough task that the smarter solution is to just use an existing telnet program, if you are trying to create some sort of hardware rig.
-These days a small cheap mini-hardware implementation of linux should be doable, and could include the telnet client installed in it for very little storage cost.
+These days a small cheap mini-hardware implementation of Linux should be doable, and could include the telnet client installed in it for very little storage cost.

 **TERMINAL EMULATION**